-Home nebulizers vary in cost, ranging from about $50 and up, plus the cost of accessories.
-Portable nebulizers usually cost a little more than home nebulizers.
-Both are usually covered under the durable medical equipment portion of health insurance policies.
-But, most insurance companies will require you to work with a specified durable medical equipment supplier.
-Check with your insurance company before purchasing or renting a nebulizer to ensure it will be covered.
-Your health care provider should be able to assist you with these arrangements.
+Home nebulizers cost about $50 and up, plus the cost of accessories.
+Portable nebulizers usually cost a little more.

+Health insurance policies usually cover nebulizers under their durable medical equipment portion.
+But most insurance companies want you to work with a certain supplier.
+Check with your insurance provider before buying or renting a nebulizer.
+Your health care team should be able to help you..

 How Do I Use a Nebulizer?